smartcat-labs/berserker/README.md

 ### Usage

 Berserker can be used either as a library or as a stand-alone command line tool.
+Configuration [examples](berserker-runner/src/example/resources) can be used as starting point.

 #### Library usage